 We have a significant amount of indebtedness.
-In April 2014, we entered into a credit facility with Silicon Valley Bank and MidCap Financial SBIC, LP.
-In December 2015, we amended this facility to increase the aggregate principal amount to \$15.6 million and extend both the interest-only payment period and the maturity date.
+In March 2017, we amended our credit facility to increase the total commitment of \$38.0 million, including \$18.0 million of borrowings drawn at closing, and options on two additional tranches of \$10.0 million, each contingent upon regulatory and commercial milestones that we have not yet achieved.
+The interest-only payment period was extended through February 1, 2018 and can be further extended upon the achievement of certain regulatory and commercial milestones.
 Our obligations under this facility are secured by all of our assets other than our intellectual property.
 Our intellectual property rights are subject to a negative pledge arrangement under the facility.
 We could in the future incur additional indebtedness beyond such amounts.